Authentic Local Experiences:

 Board a ferry back to the mainland and head to Dunrobin Castle, dating to 1275 and renovated in the mid-1800s.
 With 189 rooms, this is the largest castle in northern Scotland.
 Stop for photo opportunities amidst its scenic hills.
 Continue south to Inverness, the principal town in the Highlands.
 (B, D)

 Immerse yourself in farm life and watch as skilled dogs round up sheep.
-Enjoy lunch on your own in the Victorian town of Pitlochry.
-Visit Blair Athol Distillery to see how whisky is produced and enjoy a tasting.
-Enjoy the evening at your leisure in Edinburgh.
-(B)
+Enjoy lunch on your own in the Victorian town of Pitlochry and visit Blair Athol Distillery to see how whisky is produced and enjoy a tasting.
+Travel onto Edinburgh and check into your city centre hotel with free time to explore and have dinner on your own.
+(August 1 – 15 departures have a festive Scottish dinner on this day instead of Day 11) (B)

 Your tour ends after breakfast.
 (B)